 E3 - Conquering Unemployment

 The goal of tackling and bringing unemployment to a close is a rather lofty goal, one that may sound all too ambitious for some.
 But take a moment to imagine this: A nation where every learner leaves their place of education, more than capable and equipped to conquer the problem of unemployment and create their own space in their workforce, despite the situation they may find themselves in.
-It would be quite the sight to see, wouldn’t it?
-With a deeper look into the E3 plan of action, that dream could easily become a reality and our belief is powered by one revolutionary teaching method: Project-Based Learning.
+It would be quite a sight to see, wouldn’t it?
+With a deeper look into the E3 plan of action, that dream could easily become a reality.
+That belief is powered by faith in teachers who hold the key to this dream.
+Teachers are the gateway to a better life for young people because it is they who spend 13 years preparing young people for this better life.

+Both the pressure of the changing world and the desperation of the prospect of unemployment after this arduous 13 year journey requires schooling to radically shift.
+In order for this radical shift to happen, teachers need to change the learning environment radically.
+One way of doing this is to change the way teaching is delivered to make it engaging, interesting, learner-centred and fun.
+But most importantly the process of learning must be relevant and compelling for the learners.
+They should see the value of knowledge as a critical element to solving life’s problems.

+A tried-and-test teaching method which contains all the elements of fun, engagement, meaning, learner-driven, problem -solving and solution-seeking is Project-Based Learning.

-Project-Based Learning can be understood as a student-centred learning methodology.
-In other words, it is a teaching method that brings the student and the power of learning closer together, placing their needs at the centre of their education.
-The key here lies in students being actively involved in their learning by bringing in a self-teaching element with the teacher becoming a guide rather than the source of all knowledge.
+Project-Based Learning can be understood as a teaching method that brings the student and the power of learning closer together, placing their needs and concerns at the centre of their education.
+The key here lies in students being actively involved in their learning by being invested in the solution of an issues that concerns them; that they are compelled to solve and which they are given agency to pursue.

 What are the benefits?
-Besides being a more active way of learning, Project-Based Learning instills valuable skills such as critical thinking, collaboration, and creativity, all of which set any child right to conquer the world ahead of them.
+Besides being a more active way of learning, Project-Based Learning unlocks the competencies of Character (such as citizenship, curiosity and resilient); Thinking (such as creativity, critical thinking, reasoning); and Connection (such as collaboration, communication and empathy).
+All of which set any child right to conquer the world ahead of them.
 How?
-With these three skills combined, also known as the 21st Century Competencies, every child gains the opportunity to be well-equipped to carry themselves throughout life and beyond, both in the academic and in the wild, real world.
+With these elements combined, also known as the 21st Century Competencies, every child gains the opportunity to be well-equipped to carry themselves throughout life and beyond, both in the academic and in the wild, real world.
+Throw into that mix a well-developed sense of agency (I have purpose and am useful to others) and a sense of self-efficacy (I believe in myself and my abilities) – together with a solution-seeking mindset – and you have a winning recipe for success.

 What this means is that the youth of South Africa will not only have learned the knowledge taught in the school syllabus but also essential real-life skills, similar to those employed by entrepreneurs.
-In addition, students are strengthened in their own self-agency, their belief that they can, driving their motivation to be an actively engaged citizen in South Africa in a way that is meaningful for each and every individual.
+They are strengthened by their belief that they can, which drives their motivation to be an actively engaged citizen in South Africa in a way that is meaningful for each and every individual.

 The result is the possibility of our imagination becoming reality, with 100% of learners coming out of school, equipped with the 21st Century competencies taught by Project-Based Learning that have left them armed with the motivation to be a part of South Africa’s hungry workforce.
 And just like that, what seemed unachievable becomes attainable, leaving the problem of unemployment solved and conquered!